dbshreyas/AdventureWorks_Dashboard/README.md

 2. How have orders and profit trended historically?
 3. What is the impact of a price change (via simulation)?
 4. Is this product worth keeping, scaling, or optimizing?

+### Page 3: Customer Analysis

+**Business Purpose:** Help marketing and sales teams identify high-value customers and potential customer segments for targeted campaigns.

+**Key Questions Answered:**

+1. Who are our top customers by revenue?
+2. What is the revenue per customer and how is it changing?
+3. Which income levels and occupations bring in the most orders?
+4. Is the customer base growing over time?